-WMT earned three Stars in this section for 1.), 2.) and 3.) above.
-A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+WMT earned one Star in this section for 2.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
-WMT earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1973 and has increased its dividend payments for 39 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1973 and has increased its dividend payments for 40 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 The negative NPV MMA Diff. means that on a NPV basis the dividend earnings from an investment in WMT would be less than a similar amount invested in MMA earning a 20-year average rate of 3.31%.
 If WMT grows its dividend at 2.1% per year, it will never equal a MMA yielding an estimated 20-year average rate of 3.31%.

 Memberships and Peers: WMT is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
 The company's peer group includes: Costco Wholesale Corporation (COST) with a 1.1% yield, Target Corp.
 (TGT) with a 2.8% yield and PriceSmart Inc. (PSMT) with a 0.8% yield.